Gradute

 Walter J. Jensen Fellowship for French Language, Literature, and Culture

-This fellowship provides a a stipend of at least $10,000 for a minimum of six months of study in France.
+This fellowship provides a stipend of at least $10,000 for a minimum of six months of study in France.
 Phi Beta Kappa will also cover a single round-trip, economy-class ticket for the recipient to travel to France; some additional support may be available to those with dependents.
 The purpose of the award is to help educators and researchers improve education in standard French language, literature and culture and in the study of standard French in the United States.

 Course Requirements

 Students must also fulfill a historical comprehensiveness requirement.
-This entails completion of a graduate seminar in Medieval literature; three seminars in 16th-, 17th-, 18th-century or early modern studies; three seminars in 19th-, 20th-century, Francophone Studies, or Modern Studies.
+This entails completion of a graduate seminar in Medieval literature; two seminars in 16th-, 17th-, 18th-century or early modern studies; two seminars in 19th-, 20th-century, Francophone Studies, or Modern Studies.
 Outside of these requirements, students are allowed, and indeed encouraged, to pursue their interests in other departments.
 Students wanting to improve their general background are also permitted to take up to two undergraduate courses for credit towards their degree.

-The proseminar (French 200) is taken during the first semester of graduate study at Berkeley.
+The first French proseminar (French 200A) is taken during the first semester of graduate study at Berkeley.
 This one-hour-a-week class, which does not count toward the Ph.D. requirement, is designed to give new graduate students a broad view of the Department’s faculty, the courses they teach, and their fields of research.
 In addition, it introduces students to aspects of their graduate career, issues pertaining to research methodologies, and critical debates across the profession.

 Foreign Language Requirement